jancerman/Home/Delivery API guidelines.md

 The main idea behind this page was to make it easier for you in case you'd like to develop your own SDK using the Delivery API, as ... x
 All of this can be a great stepping stone when developing your own SDK while using the Delivery API.
-These guidelines will guide you through all the requirements needed to create a Delivery API based SDK and also some recommendations to better comply with what we already have and use in out own SDKs.
+These guidelines will guide you through all the requirements needed to create a Delivery API based SDK and also some recommendations to better comply with what we already have and use in our own SDKs.

-See also the Content Management API guidelines and its limitations.
+See also the <add link>Content Management API guidelines and its limitations.

 ## API Limitations